Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Fill Merge Fields in DOCX document
 ----------------------------------

-Creates .docx document by filling merge fields in a .docx document with the help of Microsoft Flow.
+Creates .docx document by filling merge fields in a .docx document with the help of Power Automate (Microsoft Flow).
 You can find more examples in `this article <../how-tos/documents/fill-docx-merge-fields.html>`_.

 .. rubric:: Output Parameters